AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises.md

 The list of rules for the event subscription, where each rule is formatted as "field\|operator\|value".

 -  Default: `[]`
 -  Requires a value

-### `--priority`, `-p`

-Expedites the transmission of this event.
-Specify this option for events that need to be delivered immediately.
-By default, events are sent by cron once per minute.

--  Default: `false`
--  Does not accept a value

-### `--destination`, `-d`

-The destination of this event.
-Specify this option for the events that should be delivered to the custom destination.

--  Default: `default`
--  Requires a value

 ### `--help`, `-h`